nextcloud/news/docs/api/v2/README.md

 * **title**: Abitrary long text, item's title
 * **author**: Abitrary long text, name of the author/authors
 * **publishedAt**: String representing an ISO 8601 DateTime object, when the item was published
-* **updateddAt**: String representing an ISO 8601 DateTime object, when the item was updated
+* **updatedAt**: String representing an ISO 8601 DateTime object, when the item was updated
 * **enclosures**: A list of enclosure objects,
   * **mime**: Mimetype
   * **url**: Abitrary long text, location of the enclosure